-Enable failed backups check from the frontend Akeeba Backup allows you to access a special URL on the front-end of the site.
+Enable failed backups check

+Akeeba Backup allows you to access a special URL on the front-end of the site.
 This lets it detect failed / stuck backups and send you email notifications about them.
 In order to be able to do so, you have to enable this option.